-Munch Museum is one of Oslo’s most visited galleries and the first stop for visiting art lovers the world over.
+The Munch Museum is one of Oslo’s most visited galleries, and is the first stop for art lovers from all over the world visiting the Norwegian capital.
 The attraction showcases the life and works of the famous Norwegian artist, Edvard Munch.
 When he died in 1944, he bequeathed his works to the city of Oslo.
 This collection was far more extensive than anyone could have imagined and as a result the museum was created to present these works to his fans.
 It was not until 21 years after his death that this architectural gem opened to the public.

-The Radisson Blu Plaza Hotel, Oslo is centrally located and makes the perfect base for discovering the life and works of Norway’s most admired artist at the Munch Museum, as well as other city attractions.
+The Radisson Blu Plaza Hotel, Oslo is centrally located and makes the perfect base for discovering the life and works of Norway’s most admired artist, as well as other city attractions.